Projects per year

 Overview

-Emeritus Professor McCulloch was the inaugural Director of the Monash Gender and Family Violence Prevention Centre (2016-2020).
-She has degrees in Law and Commerce from Melbourne University and a Masters and a PhD in Criminology, also from Melbourne University.
+Emeritus Professor McCulloch is a criminologist.
+She was the inaugural Director of the Monash Gender and Family Violence Prevention Centre in the School of Social Sciences (2016-2020).
+She has degrees in Law and Commerce from Melbourne University and a Masters and a PhD in Criminology also from Melbourne University.
 Her early research investigated the growing integration of war and crime, police and the military and security and crime control and the implications of this for justice.
-Her book Blue Army: Paramilitary Policing in Australia (2001) considered the contemporary rise and normalisation of paramilitary policing.
-Her subsequent research and scholarship continue to focus on this topic, particularly in the context of counter terrorism, post 9/11.
-Her recent research considers a temporal shift from post crime to pre-crime.
-Her book Pre-Crime: Preemption, Precaution and the Future (with Dean Wilson) is the first indepth investigation of pre-crime.
-Recent research projects focus on family violence including risk, women's security and the connections between family violence and terrorism.
-Her 2017 Australian Research Council Discovery Grant (with Maher, Fitizgibbon and Walklate) is titled Securing Women's Safety: Preventing Intimate Partner Homicide.
+Her book Blue Army: Paramilitary Policing in Australia (2001) considers the contemporary rise and normalisation of police militarisation.
+Her research continues to focus on this topic, particularly in the context of counter terrorism.
+In this context her research examines a temporal shift from post crime to pre-crime.
+Her book Pre-Crime: Pre-emption, Precaution and the Future (with Dean Wilson) is the first indepth investigation of pre-crime.
+Recent research projects focus on family violence including risk, women's security, the connections between family violence, particularly intimate partner violence, and mass casualty incidents and police accountability.
+In 2021 she was commissioned (along with Prof. JaneMaree Maher) by the Canadian Mass Casualty Commission to provide a report and provide expert evidence on the connections between gender-based violence and mass casualty incidents.
+In 2023 she provided expert evidence on the nature and impacts of police militarisaton to a Northern Territory coronial inquest into the fatal police shooting of an Aboriginal teenager.
+She has also provided expert testimony to the Victorian Yoorrook Commission on the links between policing and the ongoing process and impacts of colonialism on First nations peoples and the need for robust and independent police accountability.

 Industry Experience.

-Prior to completing her PhD, Professor McCulloch worked in a women’s refuge and for many years subsequently as a legal practitioner specialising in policing, gendered crimes and social justice.
+Prior to completing her PhD, Professor McCulloch worked at a women’s refuge and for many years as a legal practitioner specialising in policing, gendered crimes and social justice.

 As a community lawyer she worked as a duty lawyer on the family violence list; wrote, researched and contributed to many policy papers and submissions to government on aspects of law and law reform; was a media spokesperson on a broad range of law, access to justice and social justice issues; the Chair of Victoria Legal Aid grant review panel and; provided legal advice, assistance and representation to clients.
 In addition to this Professor McCulloch authored significant legal education materials including Victoria Legal Aids’ booklet on Sexual Assault and the Law.

 Professor McCulloch was on the Minister for Women and the Minister for the Prevention of Family Violence Taskforce for the prevention of family violence.
-Along with colleagues from the Monash Gender and Family Violence Prevention Centre she has been contracted by the Department of Health and Human Services, Family Safety Victoria and Victoria Police to implement recommendations of the Victorian Royal Commission into Family Violence (2016) .
+Along with colleagues from the Monash Gender and Family Violence Prevention Centre she was contracted by the Department of Health and Human Services, Family Safety Victoria and Victoria Police to implement numerous recommendations of the Victorian Royal Commission into Family Violence (2016).

-Professor McCulloch was Chief Investigator on two Linkage grants with Victoria Police on counter-terrorism policing and hate crime.
+Professor McCulloch was Chief Investigator on two large Australian Research Council funded grants with Victoria Police on counter-terrorism policing and hate crime.

 Recent Research Projects.

-Professor McCulloch was lead Chief Investigator (with four others) on a Department of Human and Health Services contract to conduct a comprehensive review of the Victorian Family Violence Common Risk Assessment and Management Framework.
-During the course of this review,conducted over 10 weeks, more than 1,100 people were consulted from more than 125 organisations across Victoria.
-The innovation and success of this project was recognised by the 2016 Dean’s Award for research impact and the project's nomination for a B/HERT best community engagement award and being shortlisted for the CHASS distinctive work prize.
+Professor McCulloch was lead Chief Investigator on a Department of Human and Health Services contract to conduct a comprehensive review of the Victorian Family Violence Common Risk Assessment and Management Framework.
+During the course of this review, conducted over 10 weeks, more than 1,100 people were consulted from more than 125 organisations across Victoria.
+The innovation and success of this project was recognised by the 2016 Dean’s Award for research impact and the project's nomination for a B/HERT best community engagement award and shortlisting for the CHASS distinctive work prize.

-Professor McCulloch has been lead investigator on three other projects implementing recommendations made by the Victorian Royal Commission into Family Violence.
-These include revision of the Men's Behaviour Change Program minimum standards, the evaluation of the family violence information sharing scheme, and an evaluation of the police use of digitally recorded evidence in chief in family violence matters.
+Professor McCulloch has been lead investigator on other projects implementing recommendations made by the Victorian Royal Commission into Family Violence.
+These include revision of the Men's Behaviour Change Program minimum standards, the evaluation of the Family Violence Information Sharing Scheme, and an evaluation of the police use of digitally recorded evidence in chief in family violence matters.

 2017 The Review of the Victorian Common Risk Assessment and Risk Management Framework Shorlisted for the CHASS distinctive work prize.